What the Hell Happened to Debra Winger?

 Great post!
 You know what’s weird?
 I get Winger mixed up with Sean Young all the time, and attribute Young’s antics to Winger in my mind.

+Really excellent installment!
+I never really understood how she kept coming up with so much high profile work.
+She’s a good actress with decent on-screen appeal, but how many people were going to films based on Winger being in them?
+Not many, I’m guessing.
 Gere was right about that final scene of An Officer and a Gentleman.
 That is a good example of the odious cheese that was way too prevalent in the 70s & 80s.
 But Winger was also right in her estimation of Gere as an actor.
-That guy is way too often more aware of the camera than he is of his acting partner.
+That guy is way too often more aware of the camera… Read more »

 Given her talent you’d think her filmography would be a lot stronger but it’s quite poor, really; very few of her films are likely to stand the test of time.